phalcon/documentation/docs/db-models.md

 ## Invalid parameter number

-In v5.6, the parameters used to instantiate PDO have reverted to the default settings.
+The parameters used to instantiate PDO use the default settings.
 Therefore, `PDO::ATTR_EMULATE_PREPARES` defaults to `true`.

 However, if you encounter the following message in your code, when a bound parameter is used more than once in a query: